 The VMI Center for Undergraduate Research (VCUR) promotes and facilitates faculty-mentored, interdisciplinary undergraduate research that broadens the perspectives of cadets and mentors, and enables them to contribute to service-oriented projects that benefit society, consistent with the “citizen-soldier” aspect of VMI’s mission.

 - Habitat for Humanity: Two separate outings to help build a local home

 - Headlock/Hoops on Hunger: Canned food drive benefitting the Rockbridge Area Relief Association.
 The Headlock on Hunger and Hoops Against Hunger non-perishable food donation campaigns yielded more than 200lbs of food donated to our local food pantry

-- Hour of Power Relay for Sarcoma Research: Supporting research into the causes and treatment of sarcoma and other rare pediatric cancers
+- Hour of Power Relay for Sarcoma Research: VMI men's and women's swimming and diving teams support research into the causes and treatment of sarcoma and other rare pediatric cancers

 - Read Across America: Reading to local fourth grade and preschool students

 - Rockbridge SPCA Dog Walking and Cat Socializing: Giving necessary time and attention to our local SPCA animals available for adoption

 - Rockbridge Service Day: The VMI men's basketball squad participated in several Rockbridge County community outreach activities, including at the SPCA and Rockbridge Regional Library.